flo-bit/tiny-docs/README.md

 ```

 3. Run the workflow manually or push to the main branch, after a minute or two your docs should be live at `https://<yourusername>.github.io/<yourrepo>`.

+The docs will include all markdown files in the `docs/` folder of your repo as well as the `Readme.md` file.